 - a.
 Questions of fact.
 The trustee and the plan administrator are authorized to resolve any questions of fact necessary to decide the participating employee's rights under the plan.
-An appeal of a decision of the plan administrator shall be made to the trustee, who shall render a final decision on behalf of the plan. - b.
+An appeal of a decision of the plan administrator shall be made to the trustee, or the trustee's designee, who shall render a final decision on behalf of the plan. - b.
 Plan construction.
 The trustee and the plan administrator are authorized to construe the plan and to resolve any ambiguity in the plan and to apply reasonable and fair procedures for the administration of the plan.
-An appeal of a decision of the plan administrator shall be made to the trustee, who shall render a final decision on behalf of the plan. - c.
+An appeal of a decision of the plan administrator shall be made to the trustee, or the trustee's designee, within 30 days of the plan administrator's decision.
+The trustee, or the trustee's designee, shall render a final decision on behalf of the plan. - c.
 No liability for loss.
 The participating employee specifically agrees that the employer, the plan, the trustee, the plan administrator, or any other employee or agent of the employer shall not be liable for any loss sustained by the participating employee or the participating employee's beneficiary for the nonperformance of duties, negligence, or any other misconduct of the above-named persons except that this paragraph shall not excuse malicious or wanton misconduct. - d.
 Payments suspended.
 The trustee, plan administrator, investment providers, their employees and agents, if in doubt concerning the correctness of their actions in making a payment of a benefit, may suspend the payment until satisfied as to the correctness of the payment or the identity of the person to receive the payment, or until the filing of an administrative appeal under Iowa Code chapter 17A, and thereafter in any state court of competent jurisdiction, a suit in such form as they consider appropriate for a legal determination of the benefits to be paid and the persons to receive them. - e.
 Court costs.
 The employer, the plan, the trustee, the plan administrator, their employees and agents are hereby held harmless from all court costs and all claims for the attorneys' fees arising from any action brought by the participating employee, or any beneficiary thereof, under the plan or to enforce their rights under the plan, including any amendments of the plan.